mmistakes/minimal-mistakes/_posts/2016-12-23-engine-of-change.md

 I completed the first chapters of https://leanpub.com/the-road-to-learn-react and have gone back to the official facebook tutorials to try and cement the things I've learned so far.

-Currently getting some [TicTacToe](https://facebook.github.io/react/tutorial/tutorial.html) up and running.
+[TicTacToe](https://facebook.github.io/react/tutorial/tutorial.html) is up and running.
+The React flow of information is starting to feel a bit more familiar.
+Still have to finish that so it can store a history of the players' moves.